SmokinCaterpillar/pypet/doc/source/cookbook/brian.rst

 Although the general *pypet* API is supposed to remain stable, this promise excludes the BRIAN part.
 The *pypet* BRIAN subpackage is still considered to be **alpha**.
 I probably won't change too much within the ``pypet.brian.parameter`` module, but expect the ``pypet.brian.network`` module to undergo many changes and updates.
+Furthermore, the *pypet.brian* package has only been used with BRIAN **1.X**, no guarantee for BRIAN 2.

 -----------------
 pypet and BRIAN